-The University provides many opportunities for children and youth under the age of 18 (referred to as Minors) to be on campus--for example, when attending campus events, sports camps and childcare programs, or visiting as guests of students and employees--as well as to engage with our students and employees off campus when participating in programs and activities involving outreach to K-12 and communities.
+The University provides many opportunities for children and youth under the age of 18 (referred to as Minors) --for example, when attending university events, sports camps and childcare programs, or visiting as guests of students and employees--as well as to engage with our students and employees off campus when participating in programs and activities involving outreach to K-12 and communities.
 The University is committed to the safety and well-being of Minors with whom we interact on and off campus.
 Minors are often more at risk than adults from activities and conditions such as traffic, hazards present on the grounds or in buildings, and risks associated with interacting with adults without proper supervision.

 APPLICATION OF THIS POLICY

 This policy applies to all university faculty, staff, student employees, volunteers, and others acting on behalf of the University when interacting with Minors in the university setting.
 This policy also establishes requirements for non-university organizations and entities that conduct Programs involving Minors on and off campus (“Third-Party Programs”), and university agreements with such organizations and entities shall reflect those requirements.
 Everyone working with Minors will be expected to be familiar with this policy and any unit-level guidelines and procedures.

 Except with respect to reporting child abuse, this policy does not apply to Minors as subjects of any university-sponsored research that is covered by Institutional Review Board policies and procedures, those who are university employees, students admitted to the University, or those enrolled in classes for academic credit at the University.